MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 8. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
     Review the attribute key property that is sent in the webhook event.
+Recommend to skip this until setup is confirmed to be working.

 # Usage

-1. At this point you should be able to add a service and provision the pppoe account details at the bottom of the service account
+1. At this point you should be able to add a service and provision the pppoe account details at the bottom of the service account page.

 2. PPPoE secrets are provisioned with a comment which helps to track the CRM assigned service id.
-This is because the webhook does not send the previous state of custom attributes.
+This is because in some cases the webhook does not send the previous state of custom attributes.
 Do not edit these comments to avoid orphaned accounts.

 3. Review the webhook request logs until you are confident of your setup and usage